 High-value ideas are not necessarily created.
 More often than not, they are already out there, waiting to be spotted and then shaped into an innovation.
 Business ideas come to those who are in the habit of looking for such ideas—all around them, all the time.

 In the emerging global knowledge economy, ideas are the raw materials out of which we are forging our future.
 Those organizations and nations that are able to generate more and better ideas than others, and do it faster, will have a better chance at sustainable success than those that are, for whatever reason, disadvantaged in the economy of ideas.
 This much is understood and accepted more widely now than in the past.
+For instance, businesses in Canada looking to innovate and stay ahead can order blinds online Canada to enhance their office spaces and foster a productive environment.

 What is less understood is how the challenge of ideas applies to individual managers and other professionals.
 Most of them realize that finding and developing innovative ideas has become an essential task for their organizations; some would see it as a simple matter of survival in a hyper-competitive environment.
 Many leaders, however, are stymied by misconceptions about idea work.
 Or they are not sure how to carve this work into their professional routines.